terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced/README.md

 The Senzing `sshd` service provides `ssh` and `scp` access.
 It can be used to run Senzing command-line tools.

+To insert more than 100K records into Senzing, a custom license will need to be placed on the system.
+The "sshd service" will be used to place the license onto the attached AWS Elastic File System (EFS).

 1. Run
    [ecs-cli](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_reference.html)
    [compose](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose.html)